 I can't believe I'm telling you this but it's so true!
 Do yourself a favor and stay away from Facebook or Instagram around Christmas.
 Chances are, your feed will be a collage of over-the-top home decor and super happy people, sparkling trees surrounded by dozens of expensive presents.
 Don't compare yourself to others.
 No matter how you're gonna (or not) celebrate The Holidays is completely up to you.
 So if you don't see me on Instagram for a few days, you know why 🙂

 Be present and allow yourself to feel

-For me Christmas is often a time where I miss my parents even more.
+For me, Christmas is often a time where I miss my parents even more.
 I know a lot of you are going through the same.
-As we grow older the list of being no longer around us just gets bigger, and that hurst, especially around The Holidays.
+As we grow older the list of being no longer around us just gets bigger, and that hurts, especially around The Holidays.

 Be your own light

 My family knows I used to be a little Scrooge when it came to Christmas.
 I don't like the obligations that come with the Holidays and I would rather escape to a quiet sunny island very far away.
 That was until a few years ago and I started to realize that the feeling I have for Christmas has nothing to do with others, but all with my own attitude.
 So instead of feeling miserable, I decided to be my own light, to spread joy, and just go for it all the way.
 My love often makes fun of me when I start decorating the house at the end of November.
 And, YES, I still cry with every silly Christmas movie but I just don't care.

 This year Christmas is gonna be different, again, but I'm just grateful I'm able to fly home and see my family and friends.
 Instead of having a huge Christmas meal all together we just have to make the best of it, even if it means seeing each other in smaller groups.
 Maybe that's gonna make it even more special.

 Let me know how you feel this time of the year.
 Are you able to celebrate Christmas like you want to or are you also having to make adjustments?
 Drop me a comment below and let me know!